xeon123/KCNA-notes/3 Containers with Dockers.md

 			- Running a container as a non-root user reduces the attack surface and prevents malicious code from gaining elevated privileges.
     - Use `--rm` for transient containers to ensure they are cleaned up automatically.
     - Use `bash` to access inside the container
-	    - `docker runn -it --rm wernight/funbox bash`
+	    - `docker run -it --rm wernight/funbox bash`

 ## Container Networking Service and Volumes